 After running your automated calculation passes, you can use this procedure to manually adjust budget figures, one G/L account at a time.
 There is also an optional "allocate" command that will take an annual figure and automatically spread it across all months.

 The process of adjusting individual income and expense budget figures works the same regardless of whether you calculated them using the modeling tools or via the classical budgeting tools.
-Note, however, that the instructions are slightly different for adjusting your asset and liability balance projections, as explained below.
+Note, however, that the

 Adjusting Income and Expense Budget Figures